 - What is their core business: making hats, transplanting kidneys or trading stocks?

 - Where is the pain?
 Is the buyer awake at night fretting about defect rates, flagging innovation or lost shipments?
-We need to hear the customer’s own words here, not our hoped-for answers. (“We’re always out of stock on the hottest-selling dress, but overstocked on last week’s favorite…”)
+We need to hear the customer’s own words here, not our hoped-for answers. (“We’re always out of stock on this week’s hottest-selling dress, but overstocked on last week’s favorite…”)